aaronc/clj-parse/README.md

 ## Usage

 Please see the [generated documentation](http://aaronc.github.com/clj-parse/) for details on usage.
-Also see the source and tests for other interesting examples.
+You can see some interesting examples in the [tests](http://aaronc.github.com/clj-parse/grammar-examples.clj).
 A macro `dbg-parser` is available for debugging parsers and all matcher functions take an optional string as their first parameter which shows up in debugging output.